Tengwar Handbook

 ⟨s⟩ pronounced /z/ and ⟨ch⟩ pronounced /k/

-When using the English orthographic mode each tengwa corresponds to a specific letter or sequence of letters.
-However, some adjustments are frequently made to account for different pronunciation, in which case a given letter will be represented by different tengwa.
+When using this mode each tengwa corresponds to a specific letter or sequence of letters.
+However, some adjustments are frequently made to account for different pronunciations, in which case a given letter will be represented by different tengwar.

 Soft and hard ⟨th⟩

-The digraph ⟨th⟩ in English can represent either a soft, voiceless /θ/ sound ("think") or a hard, voiced /ð/ sound ("this, that, these, those, then, than, they, them, their, theirs, themselves, though, there, than, thus, together, thing, smooth, soothe").
+In English the digraph ⟨th⟩ can represent either a soft, voiceless /θ/ sound ("think, thing") or a hard, voiced /ð/ sound ("this, that, these, those, then, than, they, them, their, theirs, themselves, though, there, than, thus, together, smooth, soothe").
 Note that aside from the words in the preceding list, most initial ⟨th⟩ are soft, most medial ⟨th⟩ are hard with a few exceptions ("earthy, healthy, pithy, wealthy") and loan words ("atheist, anthem, cathedral, author" etc...).
 Nouns ending in ⟨th⟩ are usually soft.

 The R-rule